Spy Smasher: Katarina Armstrong

 A new Spy Smasher, government agent Katarina Armstrong, created by Gail Simone, first appears in Birds of Prey #100 (January 2007).
 She is a high-ranking anti-terrorism agent who is affiliated with several American, Commonwealth, and United Nations agencies.
 Her relation to Alan Armstrong has not been revealed, though her secret identity and costume seem clearly inspired by him.
 She is depicted in her first appearances as having a domineering demeanor, and is not hesitant to kill to complete missions.
 Having forced Oracle to work for her, she plans to take over the Birds of Prey organization and usurp Oracle's position.
 Issue #103 indicates that Katarina and Oracle were friends in college.
 At some point prior to Katarina's debut, they became rivals.
 That issue shows a flashback of both women competing in a race, with Katarina beating Barbara by cheating but immediately confessing to the judges after she had won.

 Katarina accompanies the Birds on a mission in Russia, and in a conflict with the Secret Six, Katarina finds her equal marksman in Deadshot.
 Katarina assumes leadership of the Birds from Oracle and fires Lady Blackhawk for dissent.
 Back at Oracle's base, she is challenged to a fight by Oracle, who then manages to give Katarina a proper beating.
-She is humiliated when she faces the united front of every single one of Barbara's living former agents.
+She is humiliated when she faces all of Barbara's living former agents.
 Spy Smasher leaves disgraced after being threatened by Black Canary, but before doing so also gives Oracle information on Misfit's background.

 It was later mentioned in Checkmate #16 by Sasha Bordeaux that Josephine Tautin had "drop-kicked her down a deep, dark hole.
 Something she quite enjoyed doing, incidentally".
 Checkmate #18 has Sasha personally apologising to Barbara for Katarina's actions.

 In the aftermath of Final Crisis, Katarina is seen being held prisoner by the Global Peace Agency.
 The GPA agents apparently erase all of her memories by "resetting" her brain, telling Cameron Chase that Katarina can hear their conversations but can no longer process what the sounds mean.
 Her current fate is unknown, though it is implied that she was returned to normal, as with many other characters in the story, after Nemesis and Chase use the cosmic treadmill.

 During the events of Brightest Day, an unknown villain begins targeting the members of the Birds of Prey.
 Oracle initially muses that it could be Katarina's doing, as she has the means and motive to harm the Birds, but it is eventually revealed to be the work of the White Canary.

-Spy Smasher is eventually revealed to be alive and well when she recruits Bane and his new team of mercenaries (consisting of himself, Jeannette, Lady Vic, King Shark, Dwarfstar and Giganta) to invade and claim Skartaris in the name of the U.S.
+Spy Smasher is eventually revealed to be alive and well when she recruits Bane and his new team of mercenaries (consisting of himself, Jeannette, Lady Vic, King Shark, Dwarfstar, and Giganta) to invade and claim Skartaris in the name of the U.S.